SudoHopeX/ExpoC/README.md

 - Multithreaded for fast scanning
 - Color-coded output for clear results
 - No complex setup — just run and scan
+- 403 bypass techniques:
+   - Headers with that same url as Referer (auto used)
+   - http/https schema switching (manual, default=http)
+   - path case manipulation (auto used)

 ## 📦 Requirements
 - Python 3.6+